heroku/salesforce_id_formatter/README.md

 `SalesforceIdFormatter.to_15` applies the same rules, returning 15-char IDs instead.

-Code is a modified version of https://gist.github.com/jbaylor-rpx/2691624 (original does seemt to calculate control digits correctly)
+Code is a modified version of https://gist.github.com/jbaylor-rpx/2691624 (original doesn't seem to calculate control digits correctly)

 ## Installation